Groestlcoin/GroestlcoinDescriptorChecksum/README.md

-# BitcoinDescriptorChecksum
+# GroestlcoinDescriptorChecksum

-* Computes the descriptor checksum for public as well as private keys, unlike the bitcoin RPC getdescriptorinfo (bitcoin-core v0.18.0)
+* Computes the descriptor checksum for public as well as private keys, unlike the groestlcoin RPC getdescriptorinfo (groestlcoin-core v2.18.2)
-* Descriptors containing private keys can be used to derive hardened child keys with the RPC deriveaddresses (e.g. the bitcoin-core keypath m/0'/0'/i')
+* Descriptors containing private keys can be used to derive hardened child keys with the RPC deriveaddresses (e.g. the groestlcoin-core keypath m/0'/0'/i')
-* For details on the format of a descriptor, see [Support for Output Descriptors in Bitcoin Core](https://github.com/bitcoin/bitcoin/blob/0.18/doc/descriptors.md)
+* For details on the format of a descriptor, see [Support for Output Descriptors in Groestlcoin Core](https://github.com/Groestlcoin/groestlcoin/blob/v2.18.2/doc/descriptors.md)
-* Standalone version of the code found [here](https://github.com/bitcoin/bitcoin/blob/0.18/src/script/descriptor.cpp)
+* Standalone version of the code found [here](https://github.com/Groestlcoin/groestlcoin/blob/v2.18.2/src/script/descriptor.cpp)

 ## Installation